COURSE SYLLABUS

 PARTICIPATION POLICY

-All students must participate in all classroom activities, attend classes regularly, and prepare before classes for classroom activities that require advance preparation.
+All students are required to participate in all classroom activities, attend classes regularly, and prepare before classes for classroom activities that require advance preparation.
 Students need to fully appreciate that good attendance results in more opportunities to engage in quality participation, which, in turn, results in a more thorough acquisition of subject knowledge and higher participation grades.

-Participation in classroom discussions indicates that students have read the assigned readings.
+Participation in classroom discussions and other types of activities indicates that students have read the assigned readings.
 Grades will not be based on the number of posts submitted or comments made in the classroom but on the overall quality of contributions to discussions.

 If a student is unable to attend 3 or more classes, he/she may be asked to complete additional assignments to complete the course.

-Mode of Attendance
+Modes of Attendance

-Students are required to arrive on time and engage appropriately with their fellow students, their teacher(s) and course materials.
+For the portions of the course that take place over Microsoft Teams: Students are required to arrive on time and engage appropriately with their fellow students, their teacher(s) and course materials.
 They must attend with a functional web camera and microphone, have the latest version of Microsoft Teams installed on their computers, avoid attending via a mobile phone or web browser, and have all necessary materials to hand.
 Also, their cameras must be always switched on, except for occasions when privacy becomes a necessity.
 In addition, they must be appropriately attired, attend in an environment that will not distract them, their fellow students or their teacher(s), especially avoiding attending while in a vehicle, whether moving or stationary.

-The mandatory on-campus session meets as per the AUS Campus schedule.
+For the on-campus portions of the course: The mandatory on-campus session meets as per the AUS Campus Schedule.
 Good attendance is required to earn credits and pass the course.
-Students cannot arrive late or leave early.
-Students traveling from afar must plan accordingly, giving themselves plenty of time to arrive by the start of class.
-No exceptions can be granted.
+Students are not permitted to arrive late for class or leave class early.
+Students traveling from far away locations must plan accordingly, giving themselves plenty of time to arrive by the start of class.

 Classroom Expectations

 Classes start and end on time, with late entry or reentry allowed only under exceptional circumstances.
-All phones and electronic devices must be turned off.
+All phones and electronic devices must be turned off for the duration of a class.

 GRADING

-The expectation is that students read assigned materials prior to class.
+Students are expected to read assigned materials prior to class.
 Class discussions are based on their reading of these materials and their reflections on what they have learned and how these relate to their experiences.
-Assignments are intended to encourage students’ exploration, reflection on and synthesis of assigned topics and course discussions.
+Assignments are intended to encourage students’ reflection on and synthesis of assigned topics and course discussions.

+Assessments are listed in the course syllabus and are due by the stipulated deadlines.
 No assessment will be accepted after the day following the day it is due.
-If an assessment submission is one day late late, it will receive an automatic reduction in grade of one letter, for example, from an A to a B. After that, no late work will be accepted, and the student will receive an F grade for the assessment.
+If an assessment submission is one day late, it will receive an automatic reduction in grade of one letter (for example from an A to a B).
+After that, no late work will be accepted, and the student will receive an F grade for the assessment.

-Submission of late papers must be approved in advance.
-Late final papers will not be accepted.
+Late submission of papers must be approved in advance.

 ACADEMIC INTEGRITY POLICY

-Students are responsible for understanding the University Policies and how to use sources responsibly.
+Students are responsible for understanding the University Policies and how to use resources appropriately.
 Violations of academic integrity are taken very seriously.
-Students are asked to visit the course RESM 50011: Fundamentals of Graduate Research Reading and Writing to review important information on academic citation and referencing rules.
+Students should revisit the materials on the Orientation session to review important information pertaining to academic citation and referencing rules.

-The University is committed to providing an accessible academic community.
-The Disability Services (DS) is responsible for providing accommodations to students with disabilities.
-Students must request accommodations or adjustments through the DS.
-Instructors cannot grant accommodation requests without prior DS approval.
-It is imperative to be in touch with the DSS as soon as possible to avoid delays in the provision of an accommodation.
+The university is committed to student welfare and accommodates students with disabilities and those who fall ill.
+Disability Services (DS) is responsible for accommodating students with disabilities.
+A student who wishes to be granted a special arrangement due to a disability or illness must request it through DS.
+Instructors cannot grant such requests without prior DS approval.
+DS should be contacted as soon as possible to avoid delays in the provision of such an arrangement.

-The University takes student privacy seriously.
-Any medical documentation should be provided directly to the DS if a substantial accommodation is required.
-If a student misses any classes due to a short-term illness, he/she should notify his/her instructor but to avoid the inclusion of a doctor's note.
-Course staff will not request, accept, or review doctor's notes or other medical documentation.
-For more information, email DS@TheAUS.us
+Because the university takes student privacy very seriously, any medical documentation to support a request for an arrangement to accommodate any special needs connected with a disability or illness should be provided directly to DS.
+If a student misses any classes due to a short-term illness, he/she should notify his/her instructor, but avoid the inclusion of a doctor's note.
+Academic staff will not request, accept, or review doctor's notes or other forms of medical documentation.
+For more information, email DS@TheAUS.us.

-ETHICS AND USE OF PRIOR MATERIALS
+USE OF COURSE MATERIALS AND LECTURES

 Additional information can be found on the course website.